-Application of physics principles, musculoskeletal anatomy, and muscle physiology to the biomechanics of human motion (on a regional basis) and normal posture/gait.
-Laboratory component includes instruction in joint ROM measurement (goniometry), gross posture and gait observation, and muscle strength assessment (manual muscle testing) and selected PT interventions (exercise).
+Application of physics principles, musculoskeletal anatomy, and muscle physiology to the biomechanics of human motion (on a regional basis).
+Laboratory component includes instruction in joint ROM measurement (goniometry), and muscle strength assessment (manual muscle testing) and selected PT interventions (exercise).

 - Orthopaedic Conditions.
 (3-2-3)

 Pathophysiology, etiology, clinical signs and symptoms, medical management and physical therapy management of selected orthopaedic and soft-tissue-related injuries or pathologies commonly treated in physical therapy.
 Laboratory activities using integrated patient case studies.